-Comparing Pimsleur vs Rocket Languages courses is interesting because both are audio-based.
+Pimsleur and Rocket Languages are both are audio-based.
 Both focus on making you conversational quickly, and both offer complete courses for most popular languages.

 Rocket Languages’ content tends to be more updated though, and it also gives you more ways to practice.
 This doesn’t mean you should discredit Pimsleur though.
 The methodology behind Pimsleur is backed by science and is really effective for helping you learn quickly and effectively.
 Pimsleur is also more interactive than Rocket Languages.
 Both apps offer free trials, so sign up and see which one you like more.
 You can also read this Pimsleur review to learn more about the app.

 Rocket Languages vs Duolingo

 Duolingo is one of the most popular language learning apps available.
 It’s completely free to use, but the quality of its language courses is much lower than Rocket Languages.
 While you study useful topics in both apps, Rocket Languages teaches you natural conversations and the Duolingo conversations are completely random.